-Dividends distributed by a non-Belgian company to a Belgian company may be subject to a dividend withholding tax at the rate in effect in the country of residence of the company paying the dividend.
-In most situations, this rate is reduced or eliminated by a bilateral tax treaty or the P.S.D.
-With the exception of investment companies, Belgium's national law does not grant a tax credit for foreign withholding tax imposed on dividends.
-However, certain bilateral tax treaties provide a Foreign Tax Credit ("F.T.C.") overruling the Belgian national law provisions.
-For instance, the Belgian Court of Cassation ruled on October 15, 2020, that the Belgian Revenue Service cannot invoke national provisions to deny Belgian taxpayers the benefit of the 1964 Belgium-France bilateral tax treaty.
+Dividends distributed by a non-Belgian company to a Belgian company may be subject to dividend W.H.T. at the rate in effect in the country of residence of the company paying the dividend.
+In most situations, this rate is reduced or eliminated by a tax treaty or the P.S.D.

+With the exception of investment companies, Belgium's national law does not grant a tax credit for foreign W.H.T. imposed on dividends.59 However, certain bilateral tax treaties provide a Foreign Tax Credit ("F.T.C.") trumping the Belgian national law provisions.
+For instance, the Belgian Court of Cassation ruled on October 15, 2020, that the Belgian tax authorities cannot invoke national provisions to deny Belgian taxpayers the benefit of the 1964 Belgium-France tax treaty.60